barbazul/1kfa/mod_guide_campaigns.md

 As the game progresses, the conversation at the table will start establishing details about the world and about relationships between characters.
-Look for areas of tension and try to develop it.
+Find areas of tension and try to develop that tension.
 Push characters into discomfort.
 Raise the stakes.
 Then look for a *threshold*.
-Look for some line that once crossed, they can't simply turn around and go back.
+Look for some line that, once crossed, they can't simply turn around and go back.
-They might enthusiastically seek it out, they might even cross over before you've even figured out what it should be (if so, all that's left for you is to mark yourself a *Journey point*).
+They might enthusiastically seek it out, they might even cross over before you've figured out what it should be (if so, all that's left for you is to mark yourself a *Journey point*).
 But you might also need to increase the pressures in their "home" to gently nudge the characters up against that threshold.

-But, if you want that point, **don't push them through.**
+But, if you want that *Journey point*, **don't push them through.**

 See if the players choose to step their characters through the threshold.
 If all of them cross the threshold and step away from their ordinary world